aadishenoy95/utg-replication-bundle/UTG_MASTER_SUMMARY.md

 - the quantum interference law is very strongly supported
 - UTG now has gravity, time-structure, and quantum-sector support inside one consistent program

-What is not yet fully established outside this project:
+What is not yet fully established outside the current evidence package:

 - true outside-analyst replication
 - broader community scrutiny